quicwg/multipath/draft-lmbdhk-quic-multipath.md

 which no non-probing packet was received for a sufficiently long path-idle delay, but SHOULD only release resource for the last available path if no traffic is received for the duration of the idle timeout, as specified in section 10.1 of {{QUIC-TRANSPORT}}.
+This means if all paths remain idle for the idle timeout, the connection is implicitly closed.

-Server implementations manage the value of the path-idle delay as a trade- off between keeping resource such as Connection Identifiers in use for an excessive time, and having to promptly reestablish a path after a spurious estimate of path abandonment by the client.
+Server implementations need to select the sub-path idle timeout as a trade- off between keeping resources, such as connection IDs, in use for an excessive time or having to promptly reestablish a path after a spurious estimate of path abandonment by the client.

 # Congestion Control